 While both deal with wait statistics, the primary difference between the Wait statistic feature and the Query waits feature is that Wait stats deal with Wait statistics globally at the SQL Server level, while Query waits deal with Wait statistic at an individual query level.

 Wait stats provide the break down over the time of various wait types that occurs on SQL Server.
-They allow insights into the wait types that are source of what SQL Server is waiting on during query execution and at what level various wait types affects the SQL Server work.
+They allow insights into the wait types that are source of what SQL Server is waiting on during query execution and at what level various wait types affect the SQL Server work.

 ApexSQL Monitor is capable of tracking all Wait types.
 The number of wait types that can be monitored depends only on the version of SQL Server that is monitored and what wait types that particular version supports.